Ratakor/dotfiles/README.md

 other programs I use.

 ## TODO
-- config or patch mtm (or tmux) to be usable
+- config mtm (or tmux) to be usable
+- replace sic with ii ?

 ## LICENSE
 Copyright © 2023 Ratakor <ratakor@disroot.org>